ethereum-optimism/optimism/specs/rollup-node.md

 after the L1 block that generated it.
 This is a duration of approximately 7 days worth of L1 blocks.
 This is also known as the "fault proof window", as after this time the block can no longer be challenged by a fault proof.

 L1 Ethereum reaches [finality][l1-finality] approximately every [12.8 minutes][consensus-time-params].
-L2 blocks generated from finalized L1 blocks
+L2 blocks
-are "safer" than most recent L2 blocks because they will never disappear from the chain's history because of a re-org.
+generated from finalized L1 blocksare "safer" than most recent L2 blocks because they will never disappear from the chain's history because of a re-org.
 However, they can still be challenged by a fault proof until the end of the fault proof window.

 [l1-finality]: https://www.paradigm.xyz/2021/07/ethereum-reorgs-after-the-merge
 [consensus-time-params]: https://github.com/ethereum/consensus-specs/blob/v1.0.0/specs/phase0/beacon-chain.md#time-parameters